georgeyue/headerPOC/README.md

-scriptLoadSpeedUp
+headerPOC
 =================

-POC for script load speed up.
+POC for executing a node manipulating script without waiting for ``DOMContentLoaded``.